TROG111/SatNav/README.md

  5) If you wish to remove the 'old' list of stored locations from your databank, click on the SatNav 'Clear Saved Locations' button.

  6) When using your Dimencia Hud, you will find that the stored locations you loaded in 3 (above) are available using the Alt+1/Alt+2 keys..
 However, since Dim Hud only loads its stored locations when it starts up, you will need to operate the SatNav application while you are not sitting in the pilot seat.

+ ###Known issues:

+ 1) if the SatNav app crashes the first time that you try to use it to load the default locations provided, this is sometimes caused by either you have linked the core, screen, databank in the wrong order, or the databank you are using has not been correctly configured by Dimencia Hud (or you are in stand alone mode).
+Sometimes this can be fixd by pressing the on screen Clear Stored Locations button.

  ###Version history: